Van der Waals interaction in uniaxial anisotropic media: Two parallel slabs

 \section{Two parallel slabs}

-In this Section, two parallel slabs immersed in a liquid crystal are considered.
+Two parallel slabs immersed in a liquid crystal are now considered.
 First, the spectrum of surfaces modes is derived from a product of four transfer matrices.
-The cases of semi-infinite slabs and finite-thickness slabs are analyzed in order.
+Then the cases of semi-infinite slabs and finite-thickness slabs are analyzed in order.